ActiveInferenceInstitute/CEREBRUM/docs/getting_started.md

 ## Your First CEREBRUM Model

 Let's create a simple temperature model that can transform between different cases.
+This example demonstrates the core concepts of CEREBRUM including case transformations and role-specific behaviors.

 ### Python Example